Enrique Iglesias (album)

 Enrique Iglesias is the debut studio album recorded by Spanish singer-songwriter Enrique Iglesias, it was released by Fonovisa on 21 November 1995 (see 1995 in music).
 The album was a success and topped the Latin charts.
 It also won the Grammy Award for Best Latin Pop Album at the 39th Annual Grammy Awards on 26 February 1997.
 The album received a Gold certification in Portugal after a weeks of sales, and has sold more than 4 million copies worldwide.
-In the United States it was certified Platinum on 18 November 1996, becoming one of the best selling latin albums of all times in that country.
-All singles of the album hit the number-one spot in the Billboard Hot Latin Tracks chart: "Si Tú Te Vas", "Por Amarte", "No Llores Por Mí" and "Trapecista", the most for any Latin album, beating Selena and Jon Secada with four chart-toppers, each.
+In the United States it was certified Platinum on 18 November 1996, becoming one of the best selling Latin albums of all times in that country.
+All singles of the album hit the number-one spot in the Billboard Hot Latin Tracks chart: "Si Tú Te Vas", "Experiencia Religiosa", "Por Amarte", "No Llores Por Mí" and "Trapecista", the most for any Latin album, beating Selena and Jon Secada with four chart-toppers, each.